TelegramBots/book/src/3/updates/README.md

 - [payment](../../4/payments.md)/[passport](../../4/passport)/giveaway process update
 - etc...

+You can use `message.IsServiceMessage` to determine if a message is content or service.

 ### Common properties

 There are additional properties that gives you information about the context of the message.